Updated December 14, 2018

-In fact, if you need an extended leave, you can use your sick leave or other regular leaves in addition to your Magna Carta Special Leave Benefit.
+In fact, if you need an extended leave for your recovery, you can use your sick leave or vacation leave, in addition to your Magna Carta Special Leave Benefit.

 What if your gynecological surgery is performed during your maternity leave?

 You will avail of your maternity leave, but you will NOT be granted a separate Special Leave.
 Instead, your employer will pay the difference between your Special Leave Benefit and your Maternity Leave Benefit.

 Can you decline your special leave and convert it to cash?

 Unless your company CBA has a provision that covers this.